DMould123/react-native-open-trivia-quiz/README.md

 The Quiz App is a mobile application built using React Native that allows users to take quizzes on various topics across varying difficulties.
 It features multiple screens for navigation, including a home screen, about screen with my social-media links, contact screen, and screens for selecting quiz categories, difficulty levels, and taking quizzes.

 ## Objectives 🎯

 The objectives of the React Native Quiz App project include:

 - 🔍 Implementing a quiz functionality allowing users to select categories and difficulties.
-- 📝 Fetching quiz questions from an external API and displaying them to the user.
+- 📝 Fetching quiz questions from the Open Trivia Database API and displaying them to the user.
 - 📱 Creating an engaging and intuitive user interface for seamless navigation.
 - 🔢 Keeping track of user scores and displaying them at the end of each quiz.
 - 🚀 Showcasing proficiency in React Native, React Navigation, and asynchronous data fetching with Axios.